PierceNg/football.db-Glorp/repo/OpenFootball.package/OFObject.class/README.md

-I am the abstract superclass of all OpenFootball classes.
+I am the abstract superclass of all OpenFootball classes that are mapped to database tables.